Pages

 "People accept the love they think they deserve"

-I will have to process this for a while because I know there something both you and I can to learn from this.
+I will have to process this for a while because I know there is something both you and I can learn from this.
 But only after some reflection and honest self-evaluation.....

-Sometimes I feel like I have so much love that I want to share with others, but then when it comes to receiving love from others I close up, I resist, I don't feel worthy, I don't feel deserving?
-I wonder why....
+Sometimes I feel like I have so much love to give — but when others try to give it back I close up.
+I resist.
+And I don't know why.

 Monday, December 16, 2013